-Usually when you breathe your nose plays a warming, moisturising and filtering role.
-When exercising you breathe faster through your mouth, thereby cutting out the function of your nose.
-This means that the air going into your airways is colder and dryer which can cause irritation and make the muscles around the airways tighten.
+Usually when you breathe, your nose warms, moistens, and filters the air going into your airways.
+When exercising, you breathe faster through your mouth, thereby cutting out the function of your nose.
+This means that the air going into your airways is colder and drier, which can cause irritation and make the muscles around the airways tighten.

-Depending on fitness levels, most people experience shortness of breath during exercise.
+Depending on their fitness level, most people experience shortness of breath during exercise.
 If you experience asthma symptoms during or after exercise and they don’t improve after 10 minutes of resting, it may be a sign that you have Exercise-Induced Asthma (EIA).
 These symptoms include:

 While people who experience the usual breathlessness of exercising will catch their breath after resting, someone with EIA can experience symptoms for 15-30 minutes if left untreated.

-Although asthma is incurable, it is a very manageable condition.
-In fact, there are many well known athletes who have managed their asthma so that they can compete at an elite level.
-In order to develop the most effective management plan you should see a doctor for an accurate diagnosis and the best advice on treatment.
+Although asthma is an incurable condition, it is very manageable.
+In fact, there are many well-known athletes who have managed their asthma so that they can compete at an elite level.
+In order to develop the most effective management plan, you should see a doctor for an accurate diagnosis and the best advice on treatment.

 If you follow your doctor’s advice and control your asthma with the prescribed amount of preventer medication, you may cease to experience symptoms resulting from exercise.
 Your doctor or nurse may also prepare an Asthma Action Plan with you that will clearly instruct you on how to control your asthma.
 Following this Action Plan carefully will help you to reduce the risk of an asthma attack and reduce your symptoms as much as possible.